 In 1861, the next census occurred.
 Listed as just “a Public House”, Francis and Ann Lee are there, with their four children, along with two sawyers staying at the property as well, Henry Clapman, aged 35 and William Sharpe, 31.

-After just seven years in charge of the pub, it is sad to relate that Francis had got into severe debt, and had to mortgage his property.
+Whether or not that had anything to do with his eventual downfall, I do not know, but after just seven years in charge of the pub, it is sad to relate that Francis had got into severe debt, and had to mortgage his property.
 He transferred the mortgage on more than one occasion, desperately trying to raise capital.
 Firstly, he transferred it from John Green of Woburn, to James Fowler at 4% a year, and borrowed another £90 from Fowler, then there are further documents relating to a transfer from William Goodman of Toddington and Frederick Fowler to the Fowler brothers of Woburn, who ran a brewery there.
 He borrowed £83 from Bull, the Newport Pagnell solicitor in 1867, and could not repay it.
 Bull took the small cottage which adjoined the inn in part payment, but the sale of it did not cover the outstanding debt.

 Francis had to pay Succession Duty on the property that he sold, and on the tax form, the property is described as:

 “A freehold messuage or tenement used as a public house called the Fir Tree with brewhouse, stableyard and garden ….. about 30 poles….
 Cottage and garden adjoining to the said public house in the occupation of a labourer at an annual rent of £4.”

 The annual fire insurance is listed as being 8s 5d.
 After a complicated formula, Francis was left to pay 9s 10d in tax on his sale.

 In early 1867, with all other avenues exhausted, Francis was forced to sell the family inn.